Shaun-Fong/GF-Core/README.md

 Core Of GameFramework

+This Core Module doesn't have any features , that means you have to install this Core Module before add any feature modules.

 [中文文档](README-zhc.md)

-## Core Module

-This Core Module doesn't have any features , that means you have to install this Core Module before add any feature modules.
+## List of feature modules

 - [GF-EventSystem](https://github.com/shaun-he/GF-EventSystem) #1 Event System For Unity

 - [GF-Debugger](https://github.com/shaun-he/GF-Debugger) Powerful Debugger For Unity

 - [GF-ObjectPoolSystem](https://github.com/shaun-he/GF-ObjectPoolSystem) Game Object Pool System For Unity
--

 - [GF-FsmSystem](https://github.com/shaun-he/GF-FsmSystem) Fsm System For Unity

 ## Install